Blog

 Agents are often built as sequences of reasoning steps or tool calls.
 That layered workflow is where reliability usually collapses.

-Consider this common scenario reported by many developers: an agent successfully retrieves data from an API, but midway through a multi-step task, it unexpectedly changes the output format (for example, deciding to write a poem instead of producing CSV) even though there’s nothing in the prompt that suggests that transformation.
+Consider this common scenario: an agent successfully retrieves data from an API, but midway through a multi-step task, it unexpectedly changes the output format (for example, deciding to write a poem instead of producing CSV) even though there's nothing in the prompt that suggests that transformation.

 Model Updates and Drift: Uncontrolled Changes

-Another significant reliability challenge is model drift when the vendor updates the underlying model or backend behavior changes, your previously stable prompts stop performing the way they used to.
-There’s no software version control for model behavior: you may ship identical code and suddenly have different outputs in production.
+Another significant reliability challenge is model drift - when the vendor updates the underlying model or backend behavior changes, your previously stable prompts stop performing the way they used to.

-One real case involved a customer support agent that worked flawlessly for months, then suddenly started inventing product features and pricing despite no changes in the knowledge base or prompts leading engineers to suspect external changes in the model behavior.
+One real case involved a customer support agent that worked flawlessly for months, then suddenly started inventing product features and pricing - despite no changes in the knowledge base or prompts.

 Why This Matters for Engineers